 I laughed out loud when I passed this sign near our house: I don’t speed behind the wheel, but put me in front of my computer and I push my limits mercilessly!
-If I’d been policing my personal work-zone speeds all these years, I’d have racked up enough fines to fund a comfortable retirement.
+If I’d been policing my personal work-zone speeds all these years, I’d have racked up enough fines to buy a Mercedes for every traffic cop in the city.

 But it’s never too late to mend one’s rotten ways.
 And in my case that started with self honesty: specifically, noticing just how awful I feel when I push myself to operate at 80 miles an hour all day.